Bike Fitness and Biking Skills to Ride the Wetlands Trail in Henderson, Nevada

 “Good morning, legs!”

-One more climb just to be sure. and then to the highest summit on Lake Mead Parkway with a view of the entire Las Vegas Valley.
+One more climb just to be sure.
+After that, we are at the highest summit on Lake Mead Parkway with a view of the Las Vegas Valley.
 Okay, she’s qualified!
 We’re heading to the first sister now.

-As you can tell by my breathing, it’s a bit of a climb just to get to the base of the first sister.
+As you can tell by my breathing indeed, it’s a bit of a climb just to get to the base of the first sister.

 Now, starts the steep ascent of Sister One.
-I’ll be downshifting, and zigzagging!
+I’ll be downshifting as well as zigzagging!
 Hang on for a virtual ride that lasts one minute.